bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_1.md

 After discovering shift registers, I reimplemented the code to read in any input and push out and output through a register.
 Then devised a scheme where reigsters would all be chained to each other and divided into nibbles.
 So one shift in register could support the 4 buttons for Simon Says and 4 buttons from Keypad, for example.
 This way, the three I/Os needed to drive the chain of 3 registers could handle 24 input lines.

 I also soldered a line of pins to act as an LCD bus, realising I could use many LCDs across the modules.
 Breaking out the chip select, I could keep the other lines common.

+I was left with a reasonably impressive [first attempt](https://www.youtube.com/watch?v=qZbycguCcf4), with a game consisting of 4 of the modules, which physically resembled the videogame and played the same.

 Despite all of this, it was obvious that the Mega would really struggle to get much further, and so I needed to make a choice on where to go next.
 I took the difficult decision to scrap the Mega prototype and go down a different path, one which could get me much closer to the original game.